inferenceflow-ai/reflow/DESIGN_NOTES.md

 pass each other ?
 Only when they are routed to separate engines.
 Right now, there is no notion of merge.
 So ... the splitter inserts a "done" event into the stream and the downstream aggregator accumulates until it sees that event.
 Seems like it may be workable.

+## End of Stream

+How should quiesce work ?
+Currently, if "get_read_events" returns an empty list, the worker may be quiesced and after that it will get no more CPU.
+However, that could happen if the downstream is full or if there don't happen to be any available events at the moment.
+It could also be that there are no available events because the end of stream has been reached.
+Should we allow quiescence in the first two cases ?
+Even with the current approach, there is not a race between starting the worker and waiting for quiescence because only the worker.process method can set the quiescent flag.
+Anyway, I've decided I should require the ProducerFunction to raise a particular exception, probably StopIteration.
+Quiescing will only work if the source has raised this exception, not if there just happen to be no available events.
+However, what do I do about non source workers ?
+Maybe just wait for the input queue to be empty, which is slightly different than waiting for there to be no ready events.